 We believe that the FTZ and EDIP, along with our ability to provide fully entitled, shovel-ready land parcels to support buildings of any size, including buildings one million square feet or larger, can provide us with a potential marketing advantage.
 Our marketing efforts target the Inland Empire region of Southern California, the Santa Clarita Valley of northern Los Angeles County, the northern part of the San Fernando Valley - due to the limited availability of new product and high real estate costs in these locations, and the San Joaquin Valley of California.
-The Company continues to analyze the market and evaluate expansions of industrial buildings for lease either on our own or in partnerships, as we have done with the buildings developed by TRC-MRC 1 and TRC-MRC 3, and our new industrial building being constructed by the TRC-MRC 4 joint venture.
+The Company continues to analyze the market and evaluate expansions of industrial buildings for lease either on our own or in partnerships, as we have done with the buildings developed within our joint ventures.
+During the quarter we began construction of a new building in the TRC-MRC 4 joint venture.
+Construction costs for the new building have increased as a result of material shortages and delivery times for materials.